Composting, Rain Barrels, & Leaf Mulch

 The rain barrels are located on one corner of the house, garage, and out-building.
 Each uses a diverter on the downspouts.
 The barrels are large trash bins fitted with hose bibs.
 They stand off the ground on wood tables.
 Water is drawn as needed directly.
 The water is treated with an anti-mosquito pellet to prevent mosquitoes.
 Why rain barrels though?

-All our beds are dressed in leaf mulch.
+All our native plant beds are dressed in leaf mulch.
 This is used instead of traditional wood mulch.
 Leaf mulch is simply the fall leaves collected while mowing.
-We typically pile the leaves over winter then collect them again in the spring by mowing the pile.
 This breaks the leaves into smaller bits.
 The result is a fine, airy, top cover that prevents weeds, retains moisture in the soil, and provides an attractive color and texture to the beds.
+More information is here.
+The beds around the house are mulched with a natural wood mulch without dyes.
+We don't have THAT many leaves.